Dm foot care

 FAQ

-Diabetic foot care is key to avoiding serious problems.
+What is the importance of diabetic dm foot care?
+Diabetes is crucial in preventing serious complications.
 It helps prevent nerve damage and poor blood flow.
 This care can stop infections and even amputations.

 What are the common foot problems associated with diabetes?